Skip advert

 Advertisement

-The UX received a full five-star rating for safety from Euro NCAP in 2019.
+The Lexus UX received the maximum five out of five star rating from safety experts Euro NCAP in 2019.
 This included a 96 per cent rating for adult occupant protection, 85 per cent rating for child occupants, 82 per cent for vulnerable road users and 77 per cent for safety assistance equipment.

-All models are equipped with eight airbags and the Lexus Safety System+, comprising autonomous emergency braking, dynamic cruise control, pedestrian detection, lane keep assist, lane departure alert, steering assist and road sign assist.
+All models are equipped with eight airbags and the Lexus Safety System+, comprising of autonomous emergency braking with pedestrian protection, adaptive cruise control, lane keep assist, lane departure alert, and road sign assist.

 It’s an impressive package, with the UX offering a semi-autonomous mode in stop-go traffic at speeds of up to 18mph.
 You can also set the cruise control to obey the speed limits posted on road signs.